JVMartin/cs300-protocol/README.md

 If you are a client *sending* this string, keep track of which clients have received the message.
-Keep attempting TLS connections with dead clients every 5 minutes until all clients have been updated.
+Keep attempting TLS connections with dead clients every 5 seconds until all clients have been updated.